SamparkBhol/SQLSnark/README.md

 3. **Interact with the Chatbot**:
    Start chatting with the assistant, and it will help you construct and execute SQL queries!

-## 👥 Contributors
-Sampark Bhol

-## 🐛 Issues
- For issues feel free to rasie issue or do any PRs as I will highly appreciate if you say ways to improvement or any bugs in code ...

 ## 🚧 Known Issues
 - 🐛 Sometimes the chatbot might not handle complex queries well.
 - ⚠️ Users may experience delays with large databases.
+-  For other issues feel free to rasie issue or do any PRs as I will highly appreciate if you say ways to improvement or any bugs in code
+-
+## 👥 Contributors
+Sampark Bhol